 PSYC 6060 Group Psychotherapy 3

-PSYC XXXX Elective Program 3
+PSYC XXXX Cluster-required Course

-PSYC 6830 [External] Practicum 1-3
+PSYC 6830 [External] Practicum1 -3

 \NOTE: A minimum of two long semesters of practicum experiences beyond the 3rd year (i.e., other than in the Psychology Clinic and CTS) are required.
-Students who have less than 500 direct intervention/assessment hours (as counted by APPIC) will be ineligible for internship application.
+Students who have less than 500 direct intervention/assessment hours (as counted by APPIC) will not be eligible to apply for internship.